 About the International Waldenstrom’s Macroglobulinemia Foundation

-The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) is a patient-founded and patient-driven, nonprofit organization that is dedicated to a simple but compelling vision and mission:
+The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) is a patient-founded and patient-led international nonprofit organization with a simple but compelling vision and mission.

-Mission: Support and educate everyone affected by Waldenstrom’s macroglobulinemia while advancing the search for a cure.
+MISSION: Support and educate everyone affected by Waldenstrom’s macroglobulinemia (WM) while advancing the search for a cure.